A Survey of Token Compression for Efficient Multimodal Large Language Models: Image-centric Token Compression

 \subsubsection{Comparative Analysis of Transformation Methods}

 These transformation-based image-centric compression methods effectively utilize all image tokens while consciously preserving the spatial local information of 2D features.
-Pixel unshuffle, pooling, and interpolation are inherently parameter-free, thus introducing no additional weight overhead, which is a key advantage.
-In contrast, methods that use convolution introduce trainable weights to learn a more sophisticated local abstraction.
+Pixel unshuffle, pooling, and interpolation are inherently parameter-free, thus introducing no additional weight overhead, a key advantage.
+In contrast, convolution learn a more sophisticated local abstraction by introducing trainable weights.

 Another notable difference lies in how these methods handle feature dimensions: pixel unshuffle typically alters the hidden dimension, necessitating a subsequent trained MLP to align with the text dimension.
 Conversely, pooling and interpolation can be implemented in a training-free manner as they operate directly on the aligned token dimension.